Richard Ernest Bolton

 He got home leave in 1916 and married my Maternal Great Aunt, Jane Helme in Lancaster.

-It is not known when he transferred to the Tank Corps but major drafts joined 13th.
-Battalion after the heavy losses in March / April 1918.
+It is now known (based on his Tank Corps Regimental Number) that he transferred to the Tank Corps in December 1917.
+He would have been in action with his battalion in March / April 1918.
 The Tank Corps finding themselves overrun and thus useless in Tanks (at that time) deployed as Lewis Gun Teams, they suffered horrific levels of casualties and many have no known grave.

 He joined 13th.
 Battalion, The Tank Corps as Private with a new Regimental Number: 304410 and was trained as a gunner.